vjekoart/eigen-ui/Readme.md

 ### First phase: extra minimal

 * Define color scheme in the form of an HTML file
-* Set default OS serif, sans-serif and monospace font, test on web browser with default values
 * Openbox window theme
 * Terminal color palette: identify and change that painful blue color
 	* Color is okay if run outside tmux?